YipMeister/TMXStockNews/README.md

-# TMX Stock News Scrapper
+# TMX Stock News Scraper
 Delivers the latest news for stock tickers to your email